-The model user can schedule a sequence of crops (of different types) to be grown in time for each zone, with specific fertilizer applications.
+The model user can schedule a sequence of crops (of different types) to be grown at one time for each zone, with specific fertilizer applications.
 For each simulation five crop types can be pre-selected from the database in the WaNuLCAS.xls spreadsheet.
 The crop type to be planted, in a given year and day (within year) can be specified for each zone by modifying the graphs Ca_CType, Ca_PlantYear and Ca_PlantDoY.
-Similarly, subsequent fertilizer applications are specified by the graphs Ca_FertAppRate, Ca_FertAppYear, Ca FertAppDoY.
-The Cq_Weight parameter, however, is a constant and applied throughout the simulation (in the current version).
+Similarly, subsequent fertilizer applications are specified by the graphs Ca_FertOrExtOrgAmount, Ca_FertOrExtOrgAppYear, Ca FertOrExtOrgAppDoY, Ca FertApply?, Ca OrExtOrgApply?.

-There is no limit to the number of crops or fertilizer applications specified this way, as the xaxis of the graphs can be extended.
+There is no limit to the number of crops or fertilizer applications specified this way, as the x-axis of the graphs can be extended.
 A sequencing routine makes sure that crops which have been planted keep priority and new crops can only start after the current one has been harvested (as specified by the duration of its vegetative and generative phases set for the crop type).
 If a new crop should have been planted before the previous one is harvested, it is skipped from the sequence and the model will wait for the first new planting data specified.

-Each crop has a maximum dry matter production rate per day, expressed in kg m-2 day-1, Cq_GroMax and a graphic input of Cq_RelLUE[cr i] giving the relative light use efficiency as a function of crop stage.
-These parameters may be derived for a given location from more specific models, such as the DSSAT family of crop growth models or WOFOST (see section 3.6 for further details).
+Each crop has a maximum dry matter production rate per day, expressed in kg m-2 day-1, Cq_GroMax and a graphic input of Cq_RelLUE[Cri] giving the relative light use efficiency as a function of crop stage.
+These parameters may be derived for a given location from more specific models, such as the DSSAT family of crop growth models or WOFOST (see section 3.7 for further details).